 Barnes & Scott’s procedure for their streamlined payroll process can be viewed here.

 The government now requires all companies in the UK to set up and administer a workplace pension scheme for their employees.

 Under most conditions, employees are automatically enrolled within the scheme unless they choose to opt-out.
 The scheme is based on employers having to match the contributions of employees.

-The rates are subject to change, but in the 2019/20 tax year requires employees to contribute a 5% deduction from their salary, with this being part matched by the employer at 3%.
+The rates are subject to change each year, but in the current tax year employees are required to contribute a 5% deduction from their salary, with this being part matched by the employer at 3%.